check-spelling-sandbox/redpanda/docs/rfcs/20190926_cluster_controller.md

 # Motivation

-We need to have a sound bootstraping and log recovery mechanism upon a machine restart (from shutdown, reboot, crash, etc)
+We need to have a sound bootstrapping and log recovery mechanism upon a machine restart (from shutdown, reboot, crash, etc)

 # Guide-level explanation